sistematico/crypt-keeper/README.md

 1. Clone this repository using the GitHub website or GitHub/git CLI.
 2. Install `pipenv`, the Python dependency manager, if necessary.
 Also, ensure `opus` and `ffmpeg` are installed on your machine and available in your environment.
 Both are used for media streaming.
 3. Navigate into the project directory and run `pipenv install` to install dependencies.
 4. Activate the Pipenv using `pipenv shell`.
-Run the bot using `python -m packetbot`.
+Run the bot using `python -m cryptkeeper`.
 5. On first startup, a default `config.toml` will be generated without an API token, so the bot will abort complaining that `No token has been provided.` Fill your bot's token into `config.toml`.
 6. Use something like the [Discord API Permissions calculator](https://discordapi.com/permissions.html) to generate an invite link and invite your bot to your server, if necessary.
-7. Run the bot using `python -m packetbot`.
+7. Run the bot using `python -m cryptkeeper`.

 ## Dependências adicionais